Pins and needles feels like pricking, tingling or numbness on the skin.

 - drinking too much alcohol

 If you have chronic pins and needles, the treatment will depend on what has caused it.
-For example, if it is caused by an underlying condition, treatment will focus on controlling the condition to ease the symptoms.
+For example, if it's caused by diabetes, treatment will focus on controlling your blood glucose levels.